 - In "Countdown to Extinction," Dr. Archeville gets turned into an immobile cyborg, trapped in a chair on Cybertron.

 - Faux Action Girl: Arcee.
 Touted as "a forceful female Autobot", but she only fires her gun twice, and misses both times.
+Just to add insult to injury, being a girl AND pink meant Hasbro, who viewed Transformers as a boy's toy, canclled Arcee's toy during production due to the assumption that boys would see Arcee as a girl's toy.
 Still, that's better than what Headmasters did to her.

 - Fictionary: The universal greeting.
 "Bah-weep-Graaaaagnah wheep ni ni bong!"

 - Frank Welker: He voiced many, many characters, but most notably Megatron/Galvatron, Soundwave and all of his cassette minions.